sPyOpenSource/jcore/mkbootimg/README.md

 ### Partitions

 It is somewhat unusual, as the first array element is different than the rest.
-It specifies the boot partition, therefore it has different types, and `file` and `name` are not interpreted because that partition image is dinamically generated with the implicit name of "EFI System Partition".
+It specifies the boot partition, therefore it has different types, and `file` / `directory` and `name` are not interpreted because that partition image is always dinamically generated with the implicit name of "EFI System Partition".
+For the same reason, `size` is mandatory for the first (boot) partition.

 | Field      | Type     | Description                                                                         |
 |------------|----------|-------------------------------------------------------------------------------------|